tajulafreen/Awesome-Books/README.md

 In order to run this project you need:

-.
-A code editor of your choice(like vs code or Atom and so on) .
-Version control System (git is preferred)
+- A code editor of your choice(like vs code or Atom and so on)
+- Version control System (git is preferred)

 ### Setup

 Clone this repository to your desired folder:

 ```
 cd my-folder
 git clone https://github.com/tajulafreen/Awesome-Books.git
 cd Awesome-Books
 ```

 ### Install

 Install this project with:

 ```
-  cd my-project
+  cd Awesome-Books
   npm i
 ```

 ### Usage

 To run the project, execute the following command:

 ```
   live server
 ```

 ### Run tests

 To run tests, run the following command:

 ```
  npx eslint .
 ```

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- AUTHORS -->

 ## 👥 Authors <a name="authors"></a>

 👤 **Afreen**